+Some monitoring of critical care patients depends on direct observation and physical examination and is intermittent, with the frequency depending on the patient’s illness.
 Other monitoring is ongoing and continuous, provided by complex devices that require special training and experience to operate.
 Most such devices generate an alarm if certain physiologic parameters are exceeded.
-Every ICU should strictly follow protocols for investigating alarms.
+Every intensive care unit (ICU) should strictly follow protocols for investigating alarms.

 Most critical care patients have cardiac activity monitored by a 3-lead system; signals are usually sent to a central monitoring station by a small radio transmitter worn by the patient.
 Automated systems generate alarms for abnormal rates and rhythms and store abnormal tracings for subsequent review.